CliMA/ClimaUtilities.jl/docs/src/inputs.md

 (chiefly the [`DataHandling`](@ref) module) to construct a `Field` from different sources.

-`TimeVaryingInputs` support:
+`SpaceVaryingInputs` support:
 - analytic functions of coordinates;
 - pairs of 1D arrays (for columns);
-- 2/3D NetCDF files.
+- 2/3D NetCDF files (including composing multiple variables from one or more files into one variable).

 In some ways, a `SpaceVaryingInput` can be thought as an alternative constructor for a `ClimaCore` `Field`.